tectonic8/MyShelf-API/MyShelf_API.md

 *Request:* `POST /api/listings/`

-- The condition and notes fields are optional.
+- The condition, image, and notes fields are optional.
 - Might add author and edition field at some point?
 - Error if the user does not exist.